carnival-data/carnival-demo-biomedical/docs/walkthrough.md

 * Defining a Carnival graph model
 * Combining data from different sources relational databases in a Carnival property graph
 * Executing graph operations to draw conclusions about the data
-* Examining the providence of data in the graph
+* Examining the provenance of data in the graph
 * Presenting an API that allows users to do some basic graph exploration and analysis
 * A way to export the graph for analysis using other tools